koldy/model/readme.md

         - `originalValue: any|null` - original value passed to setter - it could be different than value if not-null or defaultValue were applied on `value`
         - `name: string` - name of the property
         - `target: object` - the instance of object on which the setter function was called
+- `withCustomGetter(fn: function)` - optionally transforms value when getter is called
+    - function gets object for first parameter with keys:
+        - `value: any|null` - a value that could be inspected
+        - `name: string` - name of the property
+        - `target: object` - the instance of object on which the setter function was called
+    - function can and should return something (anything)

 Example: